 Exception 1: A tumbler may rebound from his/her feet into a stunt transition.
 If the rebound from the tumbling pass involves hip-over-head rotation, then the tumbler/top person must be caught and stopped in a non-inverted position before continuing into the hip-over-head transition or stunt.
 Exception 2: Round off rewinds and standing single back handspring rewinds are allowed.
+No tumbling skills prior

-No tumbling skills prior to the round-off or standing back handspring are permitted.
+Exception 2: Round off rewinds and standing single back handspring rewinds are allowed.
+No tumbling skills prio to the round-off or standing back handspring are permitted.

 B. Tumbling over, under, or through a stunt, individual, or prop, is not allowed.
 Clarification: An individual may jump over another individual.

 C. Tumbling while holding or in contact with any prop is not allowed.
 Exception: As is common with Cheerleaders at sporting events, an athlete, already proficient in a standing single back tuck flip skill, may perform a standing single back tuck flip with poms only in the athlete's hands during the Cheer portion of the routine.